Insurance is a complicated world, right?

 Claims Made vs Claims Occurring: Claims Made means claims are only covered if the insurer is notified during the policy period.
 Claims Occurring means you’re covered if the claim occurs during the policy period.

 Claims Ratio: This is the ratio between the cost of claims incurred and the policy premium.
-A club looks better to an insurer if they have a low claims ratio.
+A venue looks better to an insurer if they have a low claims ratio.

 Co-Insurance: Where you are responsible to pay an agreed percentage of any claim, usually subject to a fixed minimum and maximum payment level.